emhedlin/BPA_julia/README.md

-# BPA_julia
-Workspace to port Bayesian Population Analysis into Julia/Turing
+Translating Bayesian Population Analysis (Kery and Schaub) into Julia/Turing.